Kimora Lee Simmons: Philanthropy

-Kimora Perkins married Russell Simmons in December 1998.
-Before the couple divorced in 2009, they welcomed two daughters: Ming Lee Simmons (born January 2000) and Aoki Lee Simmons (born August 2001).

-In May 2009, Simmons gave birth to her eldest son, Kenzo Lee Hounsou, whom she shares with actor and model Djimon Hounsou.
-In February 2014 she married investment banker, Tim Leissner and in April 2015, the couple welcomed their first child together, a son, named Wolf Lee Leissner.
-In 2020, Simmons adopted Gary Lee Foster, making her a mother of five children in total.
-In February 2022, it was revealed that Simmons and Leissner were estranged from each other, though it is not exactly clear when the couple split.

 Media and filmography

 Television

 Simmons has worked in television as a host, actress, reality star and producer.
 She was one of three hosts on the music and pop-culture weekly TV series, One World Music Beat, which aired in syndication from 1998-2001.
 Simmons also contributed to the VH1 projects Uncut New York Fashion Week and Party Fabulous.
 In 2003, Simmons appeared alongside Tyra Banks as a judge on season one of America's Next Top Model.

 In 2007, Kimora: Life in the Fab Lane premiered on the Style Network.
 The reality series follows Simmons's daily life as she navigates the roles of business woman and mother.
 Kimora: Life in the Fab Lane aired from 2007-2011.
 In addition to starring in the series, Simmons produced four episodes of the show's inaugural season and executive produced ten episodes between 2009-2010.
 In 2013, The Style Network debuted Kimora: House of Fab.
 Unlike Kimora: Life in the Fab Lane, which showcases scenes from both Simmons's professional and personal lives, this second reality series focuses solely on Simmons's professional life as the Creative Director of online fashion company, JustFab.
 Kimora: House of Fab ran for one season with Simmons starring in and executive producing on each of the series's eight episodes.

 Simmons received a Tony Award in 2003 for her work as a producer on Def Poetry Jam on Broadway.